Forest disturbance by invasive insects and diseases in the United States: Survival and recovery

-The American chestnut, virtually eliminated from the forest, survived in small isolated pockets.
-The survivors have been cross-bred with the blight-resistant Chinese chestnut and reintroduced into National Forests in trial studies.
+The American chestnut, virtually eliminated from eastern forests, survived in small isolated pockets.
+Some survivors have been cross-bred with the blight-resistant Chinese chestnut and introduced into National Forests in trial studies.

 Parasitoid wasps have been approved for release by the USDA to combat the emerald ash borer.
 Pesticide applications are also used to protect ash trees against borer invasion.
 Blue ash is the one native ash species which shows some natural resistance to emerald ash borer.

 Though the American elm remains susceptible to Dutch elm disease, it persists in forests—thus preserving genetic diversity—because it reaches maturity at a young age, produces seed that travels long distances through wind dispersal, can establish in disturbed areas and is tolerant of harsh conditions.
 Cultivars of American elm have been produced, and are available in the nursery trade, which are Dutch elm disease resistant, such as 'Valley Forge' and 'Princeton'.